 How to Build a Hugelkultur Garden

-However, don’t discard the soil or the sod from this location because you’re going to use it again.
-When you’ve finished removing all of the sod from the selected area, you can move to the next steps.
+Just don’t discard the soil or the sod from this location because you’re going to use it inside the hugel mound.
+Simply move it away from the area until you need it.

 2. Dig a Trench